Call Guest Services:

 It is with great pride, that Memorial Healthcare celebrates 100 years of dedicated caring to residents of Shiawassee County and beyond.
 We believe that the description of the original structure still holds true today and that the dedication of the original board of trustees, women’s auxiliary and the residents of the county has endured throughout the years.
 True to the hospital mission, Memorial strives to promote health and provide quality compassionate healthcare in our region through a commitment to service excellence, teamwork, and innovation.

-Memorial Healthcare serves over 68,000 residents in the greater Shiawassee County region by providing high-quality services not only at the main hospital but through its many satellite locations in Chesaning, Durand, Perry, Laingsburg, Ovid, Elsie, and Corunna.
-Our footprint now expands into seven counties: Shiawassee, Clinton, Ingham, Genesee, Bay, Saginaw, and Wayne.
-The medical staff at Memorial Healthcare totals over 200 physicians representing 34 different medical specialties and over 1,500 employees.
+Memorial Healthcare serves over 68,000 residents in the greater Shiawassee County region by providing high-quality services not only at the main hospital but through its many satellite locations in Chesaning, Durand, Howell, Okemos, Saginaw, Perry, Laingsburg, Ovid, Elsie, and Corunna.
+Our footprint now expands into six counties: Shiawassee, Clinton, Ingham, Bay, Saginaw, and Livingston.
+The medical staff at Memorial Healthcare totals nearly 500 physicians representing over 34 different medical specialties and over 1,500 employees.

 A decade of effort was crowned with success with the completion of Memorial Hospital in 1921.
 When the doors opened to the public for the first time, the dream of Owosso and Shiawassee county people, that had endured for years, became reality.
 The need for a modern hospital had been apparent for nearly a decade prior and each year increased the urgency of that need.
 Those interested, and this means the entire population, dreamed of a time when the county would have a hospital adequate to her needs and which would also be a credit to the county itself.